LucasDelfino92/morrowindsharp/main.md

 ### Updating MWSE

+Always remember to update MWSE when you install a new MWSE mod.
+Updates are pushed regularly, so there's a chance MWSE may have been updated since you first installed MGE XE in Setup.

 - Run **MWSE-Update.exe** from your game's **Root** folder.
 - A command window will open and close shortly after, having updated MWSE to the latest version.